avinashreddy-da/zomato-restaurant-analysis-and-prediction/README.md

 The main objective of this project is to analyze restaurant performance patterns in Hyderabad using Zomato restaurant data and identify the key factors influencing customer engagement and restaurant quality.
 This project aims to:
 - 📊 Analyze restaurant behavior using ratings, votes, pricing, dining, and delivery performance
-- 🧠 Identify meaningful restaurant segments such as Hidden Gems, Top Performers, Overhyped, and Weak restaurants
+- 🧠 Identify meaningful restaurant segments such as Hidden Gems, Top Performers, Overhyped and Weak restaurants
 -	🔍 Discover patterns affecting restaurant popularity and customer satisfaction
 -	📉 Perform statistical analysis to validate important business insights
 -	🤖 Build a machine learning model to predict underperforming (Weak) restaurants
--	📊 Develop an interactive Power BI dashboard for business storytelling and visualization The overall goal is to generate actionable insights that help understand restaurant quality, customer engagement behavior, and performance trends across different restaurant categories.
+-	📊 Develop an interactive Power BI dashboard for business storytelling and visualization The overall goal is to generate actionable insights that help understand restaurant quality, customer engagement behavior and performance trends across different restaurant categories.

 ---